hmoeneclaey/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Gothenburg
+- name: University of Gothenburg and Chalmers University of Technology
 # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)